-One of the limitations of the SGI appears to be the librational dynamics of the ND due to the magnitude of the magnetic field.
-This problem becomes more severe with growing magnetic field $B_0$ and with growing magnetic gradient or gravitational acceleration, which bring the NV to a position where the magnetic field magnitude is larger.
-One way to reduce this effect is to use a time dependent homogeneous magnetic field that is ramped during the sequence such that the magnetic field at the average position of the two paths is kept constant at the value $B_0(t=0)$.
-We use \be B_0(t)=B_0(0)-\frac12 B'(a_{\rm av}+g_{\xi})t^2, \ee where $a_{\rm av}=\mu B'/2M$ is the average acceleration.
-By taking the difference between the integral of $\mu B_0(t)/\hbar$ over the first and forth stages, where one path is at the state $|-\rangle$, and the integral over the second and third stages, where the other path is in the magnetically sensitive state, we find that the additional phase difference exactly cancels the interferometric phase in Eq.~(\ref{eq:1Dphase}), so that under this procedure $\delta\phi=0$ if $\theta'=\theta_0=\alpha/2$.
+As demonstrated above, the fundamental limitation on the coherence of the SGI originates from the different librational dynamics of the angular DOF when the NV is in different spin states.
+Coherence reduction becomes more severe with growing magnetic field and hence growing librational frequency $\omega$.
+In particular, in the presence of a magnetic field gradient the ND is pushed by this gradient into points with a larger magnetic field and hence growing rate of decoherence.
+Gravity has a similar effect, as it pulls the ND into larger magnetic fields.
+In order to control the magnitude of the magnetic field that interacts with the spin and keep it small we may use a time dependent bias field ramped during the sequence such that the magnetic field at the average position of the two paths is constant..
+Explicitely \be B_0(t)=B_0(0)-\frac12 B'(a_{\rm av}+g_{\xi})t^2, \ee where $a_{\rm av}$ is the average acceleration appearing in the expression for the interferometric phase in Eq.~(\ref{eq:1Dphase}).
+The time dependence of the magnetic field creates an additional Zeeman phase difference $\delta\phi_B=-\hbar^{-1}\int_0^{4T}dt\,\mu B_0(t)[p_1(t)-p_2(t)]$ that cancels exactly the kinetic phase of Eq.~(\ref{eq:1Dphase}), which applies to the 1D interferometer operation

 However, the phase uncertainty due to the uncertainties $\Delta\theta$ and $\Delta\dot{\theta}$ do not vanish and give rise to an improved, but not zero, phase uncertainty shown in Fig.~\ref{fig:Deltaphi_B0t}.